saucelabs/.github/SUPPORT.md

 ## Question on Sauce Labs and its platform

-For general inquiries on Sauce Labs and its platform please reach out to our support team at `support@saucelabs.com`.
+For general inquiries on Sauce Labs and its platform please reach out to our support team at [support@saucelabs.com](mailto:support@saucelabs.com).

 ## Contributions

-See `CONTRIBUTING.md` in the root directory of this repository.
+See `CONTRIBUTING.md` in the root directory of the project.